5 Sights in Chartres, France (with Map and Images)

 3. Musée des Beaux-Arts de Chartres

-The Museum of Fine Arts of Chartres, in the department of Eure-et-Loir, is the main museum of the city.
-It has the label Museum of France.
-Located in the former episcopal palace classified as a historical monument with a set of the thirteenth, seventeenth and eighteenth centuries, next to the famous cathedral, it houses a collection of varied works of art: paintings, drawings, sculptures, art objects, archaeology, furniture, etc.
+The Musée des Beaux-Arts de Chartres, in the French department of Eure-et-Loir, is the main museum of the city.
+It is awarded the Musée de France label.
+Located in the former episcopal palace classified as a historical monument with a 13th, 17th and 18th centuries ensemble, next to the famous cathedral, it houses a collection of varied works of art: paintings, drawings, sculptures, arts objects, archaeology, furniture, etc.

-The church of Saint-Pierre is a church in Chartres (Eure-et-Loir), classified as a historical monument since 1840.
-Before the Revolution, it was the church of the abbey Saint-Père-en-Vallée whose remains date back to the seventh century.
-The church became a parish church in 1803.
+The Church of St. Peter is a church in Chartres (Eure-et-Loir), classified as a historical monument since 1840.
+Before the Revolution, it was the church of the Abbey Saint-Père-en-Vallée, whose remains date back to the 7th century.
+The church became parish in 1803.

 Share